datahub-project/datahub/docs/api/tutorials/update-deprecation.md

 # Update Deprecation

 ## Why Would You Update Deprecation?

 Deprecation indicates the status of an entity.
 For datasets, keeping the deprecation status up-to-date is important to inform users and downstream systems of changes to the dataset's availability or reliability.
 By updating the status, you can prevent issues and ensure users have access to the most reliable data.

 ### Goal Of This Guide

 This guide will show you how to update deprecation status of a dataset `fct_users_created`.

 ## Prerequisites

 For this tutorial, you need to deploy DataHub Quickstart and ingest sample data.
-For detailed steps, please refer to [Prepare Local DataHub Environment](/docs/api/tutorials/references/prepare-datahub.md).
+For detailed steps, please refer to [Datahub Quickstart Guide](/docs/quickstart.md).

 :::note
 Before removing tags, you need to ensure the targeted dataset and the tag are already present in your datahub.
 If you attempt to manipulate entities that do not exist, your operation will fail.
 In this guide, we will be using data from a sample ingestion.
 :::

 ## Add Tags With GraphQL